Recurrent Deterministic Policy Gradient Method for Bipedal Locomotion on Rough Terrain Challenge: Introduction

 Finally, recent works applied RNN-based RL to locomotion learning tasks and observed emergence of walking behaviour from scratch by Heess et al.\cite{heess2017emergence} and Duan et al.\cite{duan2016benchmarking}.
 Nonetheless, the above works on RNN-based RL are hardly utilisable to solve locomotion POMDP in reality.
 This is because they do not offer the way to reuse the data collected from the far past or other agents, for training the current agent.
 In addition, constraints and issues on training the RNNs with small subtrajectories are barely discussed.

 In this work, we examine the above two issues in a simple but reflective bipedal locomotion POMDP task on rugged terrains.
 Our methodology upon those challenges can successfully improve the learning performance of existing algorithms (see Table \ref{table:summary-performance} in \ref{sec:simulation}).
-Our contributions are below three aspects of training the RNN-based policy and value functions: \begin{itemize} \item Tail-step bootstrap for interpolated Temporal Difference on Value estimator; \item Configuration of initial hidden state via scanning past trajectory; \item Transfer of behavior via injecting external experience. \end{itemize}
+Our contributions are below three aspects of training the RNN-based policy and value functions: \begin{itemize} \item Tail-step bootstrap for interpolated Temporal Difference on Value estimator; \item History-aware configuration of initial hidden state; \item Truncation of backpropagation through time; \item Transfer of behavior via injecting external experience. \end{itemize}

 This paper is organized as follows.
 The principles of the RDPG algorithm is presented in section \ref{sec:preliminaries}.
 Our proposed improvement for training RDPG is elaborated in section \ref{sec:methods}.
 The simulation setup and simulation results are presented in section \ref{sec:simulation}, followed by final conclusion in section \ref{sec:conclusion}.